stylify/web/content/docs/profiler/index.md

 When creating an extension you can use [pre-styled elements](https://github.com/stylify/packages/tree/master/packages/profiler/src/styledElements).

-Bellow is an example of a simple extension:
+Below is an example of a simple extension:
 ```js
 import { Card, CardTitle, ProfilerExtensionPropsInterface, preact, utils } from '@stylify/profiler';